Social policy of the Obama administration: Environmental policy and record

 The issue of climate change is one that we ignore at our own peril.
 There may still be disputes about exactly how much is naturally occurring, but what we can be scientifically certain of is that our continued use of fossil fuels is pushing us to a point of no return.
 And unless we free ourselves from a dependence on these fossil fuels and chart a new course on energy in this country, we are condemning future generations to global catastrophe.

 Obama has pledged to cut greenhouse gas emissions by 80% below 1990 levels by 2050 by creating a market-based cap-and-trade system.
 He also has planned to improve air and water quality through reduced carbon emissions.

 Obama worked as a member of the US Senate Committee on Environment and Public Works during the 109th Congress.
 During the presidential campaign, he rejected John McCain's proposed suspension of federal gas taxes, claiming that it would hurt consumers, hinder highway construction, and endanger jobs.
 Obama criticized the idea of a gas tax "holiday" as a ploy by his rivals "designed to get them through an election" and not actually help "struggling consumers".

+As president, Obama signed the Omnibus Public Land Management Act of 2009 which aimed to protects large areas of wilderness across America.

+Obama signed the Microbead-Free Waters Act of 2015 which banned the use of the plastic particles in products.

+In 2016, Obama signed the bipartisan Frank R. Lautenberg Chemical Safety for the 21st Century Act which was the first overhaul of the 1976 Toxic Substances Control Act.

+Obama's EPA did face criticism for causing the 2015 Gold King Mine waste water spill.

+In January 2017, the last month of Obama's second term, the agency declined to compensate anyone for the spill.